shabegom/buttons/README.md

 ### Command Button

-Command buttons can run commands you would find in the Command Paletter. `type` will be _command_ and `action` is the exact wording of the command found in the palette.
+Command buttons can run commands you would find in the Command Palette. `type` will be _command_ and `action` is the exact wording of the command found in the palette.

 \`\`\`button
 name My Awesome Button